re-zero001/revanced-magisk-module/CONFIG.md

 # options like cli-source can also set per app
 rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: "ReVanced"

-patches-version = "v2.160.0" # locks the patches version. default: latest available integrations-version = "v0.95.0" # locks the integrations version. default: latest available
+patches-version = "v2.160.0" # 'latest', 'dev', or a version number. default: "latest"
+# integrations-version and cli-version can be also configured

 [Some-App]
-app-name = "SomeApp" # if set, release name becomes SomeApp instead of Some-App. default is same as table name, which is 'Some-App' here. enabled = true # whether to build the app. default: true version = "auto" # 'auto', 'latest', 'beta' or a custom one e.g. '17.40.41'. default: auto
+app-name = "SomeApp" # if set, release name becomes SomeApp instead of Some-App. default is same as table name, which is 'Some-App' here. enabled = true # whether to build the app. default: true version = "auto" # 'auto', 'latest', 'beta' or a version number (e.g. '17.40.41'). default: auto
 # 'auto' option gets the latest possible version supported by all the included patches
 # 'latest' gets the latest stable without checking patches support. 'beta' gets the latest beta/alpha
 include-stock = true # includes stock apk in the module. default: true